 6. HR & Corporate culture

-Most transformation efforts fail at the execution phase.
+Most digital transformation initiatives fail at the execution phase.
 The reasons are many, from the lack of technical skills to rigid corporate culture.
 The existing structures, processes, and employees might’ve made your company into the one it is now, yet they aren’t necessarily sufficient to take it to the next level.

 “Change the culture by empowering people to figure out solutions and make decisions without having to ask for approval (ask them “what would you do if your boss died?”).” – Frank Vivier, chief transformation officer of Richemont Group.

-The options here are limitless, just remember to grow your marketing instead of stopping it.
+The options here are limitless, just remember to grow your marketing instead of stopping it

 Each crisis changes the world.
 Some businesses fail to adapt.
 Others embrace the new normal.
 They use innovation to come on top of competitors.
 So, what is digital transformation if not accepting the inevitable change to thrive in the markets of tomorrow?